area17/twill/docs/content/1_docs/4_form-fields/01_input.md

 });
 ```

-When used in a [block](../5_block-editor), no migration is needed, as data contained in blocks, including componentBlocks, is stored in a separate table from the model.
+When used in a [block](../5_block-editor), no migration is needed, as data contained in blocks, including componentBlocks, is stored in a separate table from the model, which is managed by Twill for you.